Starships in TOS and TOS Remastered

 On the pilot Enterprise the port marking was readable in a front view, and the starboard marking was upside down.

-Mirror Enterprise (TOS: "Mirror, Mirror") Usually the ship always moved across the screen from
+Mirror Enterprise (TOS: "Mirror, Mirror") Usually the ship always had to move across the screen from

-left to right because only the starboard side could be illuminated.
+left to right.
+This is because only the starboard side was fully detailed and could be illuminated, whereas the port side contained a mounting point for a rod.
 In order to accomplish the "mirror" effect for the Mirror

 Universe vessel in the TOS episode, footage of the pilot Enterprise was reversed, and the "NCC-1701" decal later flipped